 Bearded Dragon Facts

 Bearded Dragons originated in Australia and were introduced to the US as pets in the 1990s.
-In the 1960s, Australia banned the sale of their native animals, so pet Beardies in the US today are all captive-bred.
+In the 1960s, Australia banned the sale of their native animals, so pet Beardies in the US today are all bred under human care.
 They can live to be 15 years old with proper care and can reach sizes up to 24 inches in length.
 Most Bearded Dragons are sold when they are juveniles and are usually only around 5-10 inches.

 There are multiple species of lizard that are often called Bearded Dragons, but they are all part of the Pogona genus.
 Pogona vitticeps, or the Inland Bearded Dragon, is the most commonly seen Bearded Dragon in the pet industry and is sometimes referred to as the Yellow-headed Bearded Dragon or the Central Bearded Dragon.
 Other species in the Pogona genus include the Common Bearded, Rankin’s, Northwest Bearded, Western, and Dwarf.